All yours, another hour of it here on the fastest three hours in media.

 They can say that about smoking, but you can't say that about abortion.

-No, it's it's true.
+No, it's true.

 I mean, it's what happens.

-Tantamount to killing them, even though how many decades is it going to take, and it would have to be in there every day.
+And it would have to be in there every day.

-I mean, it for hours on end.
+I mean, for hours on end.

 But here's the real reason.

-If Tom Harkin and any of the other Democrats were to come out, and what's got this argument sparked today is the survey uh paper released yesterday that says the stem cells from amniotic fluid in the womb are perhaps just as valuable as embryonic stem cells.
+If Tom Harkin and any of the other Democrats were to come out, and what's got this argument sparked today is the survey paper released yesterday that says the stem cells from amniotic fluid in the womb are perhaps just as valuable as embryonic stem cells.

-The Democrats are all beside them, so you can't do that on the day before Senate debate.
+You can't do that on the day before Senate debate.

-The real answer to the question is if they give up, if the Democrats ever, if the liberals ever give up on their push for embryonic stem cell research, what happens?
+The real answer to the question is, is if they give up, if the Democrats ever, if the liberals ever give up on their push for embryonic stem cell research, what happens?

-Because to give in to the less wretched alternative, such as adult stem cells or amniotic fluid stem cells, the Democrats are in an implied way conceding that we ought to try to limit the death option, and they thereby imply there's something morally wrong with that kind of research.
+By definition, it weakens their case for abortion because to give in to the less wretched alternative, such as adult stem cells or amniotic fluid stem cells, the Democrats are in an implied way conceding that we ought to try to limit the death option, and they thereby imply there's something morally wrong with that kind of research.

 And they can't do that.

-They cannot ever admit there's anything morally wrong with embryonic stem cell research, because that then says there's something morally wrong with abortion.
+They cannot ever admit there's anything morally wrong with embryonic stem cell research because that then says there's something morally wrong with abortion.

-And they will never ever do that, and they will fight having to do that, regardless what research I and I'll tell you what, if tomorrow there were a cure discovered for, say Parkinson's or Alzheimer's in any kind of stem cell research other than embryonic, they would try to discount it.
+And I'll tell you what, if tomorrow there were a cure discovered for, say, Parkinson's or Alzheimer's in any kind of stem cell research other than embryonic, they would try to discount it.

-And I am not exaggerating, and I'm not making it up.
+And I am not exaggerating and I'm not making it up.

-That's how that's how important this is.
+That's how important this is.

-They can never ever allow themselves to admit that there is something morally wrong about abortion.
+They can never, ever allow themselves to admit that there is something morally wrong about abortion.

 It's just the exact opposite, in fact.